Cookie Consent by Free Privacy Policy Generator ASP.NET Session State Provider for NCache in Web Farms

 Benefits of NCache ASP.NET Session State Provider

 First of all, there is no programming required to use NCache as your ASP.NET Session State provider.
 You simply modify your web.config and specify NCache as your Session State Provider (SSP).
-See details on Configuring ASP.NET Session State Provider for NCache.
-Following are some of the benefits for using NCache as your ASP.NET Session State Provider:
+See details on configuring ASP.NET Session State Provider for NCache.
+Following are some of the benefits of using NCache as your ASP.NET Session State Provider:

 Support for Multiple Regions (Data Centers)

 NCache provides two ways for you to manage ASP.NET Session State for applications running in multiple regions (data centers) and still maintaining session consistency across them.
-They are:
+They are as follows:

 Advanced Features in NCache ASP.NET Session State Provider